Updated: May 25

 Formalize Your Compensation Structure

 Put each job title in a salary band or grouping.
-Do some external research to make sure that your bands match up with industry and local stats.
-Even free sites like payscale can give you a pulse on your data.
+Do some external research to make sure that your bands match up with the industry and local stats.
+Even free sites like Payscale can give you a pulse on your data.

 Start Each Search With a Compensation Target

 That doesn’t mean that your unicorn hire isn’t going to desire slightly below or slightly above but be clear on the range so that when a candidate asks, you have an answer.

 During your prescreening process, you can ask your candidates, "What is your salary target?"

 This is a good way to ensure you aren’t wasting time with candidates that you can’t afford, while still upholding the spirit of the law.

 Again, a great candidate will know their worth.

 Never go below your range.
 If someone falls above the range but is critical, consider giving him or her a higher role in your organization with more responsibility and bigger pay.